abderrahmenyoussef/App-Covoiturage-Microservices/README.md

    - Trip Service validates cancellation eligibility
    - Removes reservation and restores available seats
    - Cancellation event sent to Kafka for logging

+5. **Trip Removal Process**:
+   - Driver requests to delete their trip
+   - Trip Service verifies the driver is the trip owner
+   - Checks if trip has any active reservations
+   - If reservations exist, notifies affected passengers about cancellation
+   - Deletes the trip from the database
+   - Trip deletion event sent to Kafka for logging and auditing

 Example of trip booking implementation: